 Smelly - reeking of foul perfume, malodorous, putrid, fetid, stinking, moldy, stale - not sweet and fragrant.

 Stinking - foul smelling, reeking, rotten, putrid, fetid, rank, malodorous - not fresh, sweet and fragrant.
 Hopefully, you will not find anything like it on your plate, although some would argue that certain very much appreciated cheeses stink.

-Stuffy - opressive, stifling, hot, the aroma goes to your head - probably not fresh.
+Stuffy - oppressive, stifling, hot, the aroma goes to your head - probably no fresh.